Behavioral Health Services Act

 What Is Prop.
 1?

 Prop.
 1 – Behavioral Health Services Act (BHSA) was approved by voters in March 2024 to reform the Mental Health Services Act (MHSA) and includes new service and funding requirements for county behavioral health systems.
-Learn more here from the state Department of Health Care Services.
+View this short BHSA Overview or learn more about the statewide vision by visiting the Department of Health Care Services site.

 To ensure a smooth transition to BHSA by the July, 1 2026 implementation deadline, we are actively engaging in organizational and system changes and gathering input from clients, family members, staff and community partners.
 Join us and provide input on the transition to BHSA!